jasonsiders/apex-database-layer/wiki/The-DatabaseLayer-Class.md

 The `DatabaseLayer` class serves as a centralized access point for all DML and SOQL operations within the application.
 It simplifies and standardizes how database interactions are performed and tested.

-It abstracts direct access to the Salesforce database by exposing the static properties `DatabaseLayer.Dml`, `DatabaseLayer.Soql`, and `DatabaseLayer.Cmdt`.
+It abstracts direct access to the Salesforce database by exposing the static properties `DatabaseLayer.Dml`, `DatabaseLayer.Soql`, `DatabaseLayer.Cmdt`, and `DatabaseLayer.Duplicates`.
 Callers can use these properties to perform operations without tightly coupling their logic to platform-specific implementations.

 Acting as a pseudo-namespace, the class organizes all database-related logic under a single, consistent API, promoting separation of concerns and reducing duplication across the codebase.